sshevya/KOSS-submission/README.md

 # KOSS-submission
-a basic game-Rock Paper Scissor where the user choses by clicking on the button and the result is displayed on the screen
+a basic game-Rock Paper Scissor where the user chooses by clicking on the button and the result is displayed on the screen